polylang/polylang/readme.txt

 == Changelog ==

+= 3.6.4 (2024-07-29) =

+* Pro: Fix infinite loop with WP 6.6 when the locale fallbacks include the main locale of a language
+* Pro: Prevent saving the main locale among the locale fallbacks of a language
+* Pro: Hide the characters consumption graph when the DeepL cost control is deactivated
+* Add Yoast SEO social title and social description to the strings translations
+* Fix incorrect page on front and page for posts translations when the option is saved with admin language filter active

 = 3.6.3 (2024-06-18) =

 * Pro: Fix locale fallback for translations loaded just in time (requires WP 6.6)